arufa-research/polar-user-docs-website/docs/localnet/README.md

  -p 26657:26657 -p 26656:26656 -p 1337:1337 \
  --name secretdev enigmampc/secret-network-sw-dev
 ```
-A few accounts are available with the following information that can be used for the testing purpose.
+A few accounts are available with the following information that can be used for the development and testing purpose on the localnet.

 {
   "name": "a",